 If you’ve been bit by a dog and have received injuries of any kind, please call our experienced team of dog bite lawyers in Bellevue, WA at 206-332-1918.
 We can perform a free review of your case and give you the best, most honest and clear feedback possible on your case and potential next steps.

 All dog owners in Washington State are held responsible for the actions of their dogs, including a dog bite.
-Washington law makes it clear that the owner of any dog bites a person is liable.
-Whether in or on a public place or lawfully in or on a private place including the property of the owner of such dog.
+Washington law makes it clear that the owner of any dog that bites a person is liable, whether in or around a public place or private place or property, including the property of the owner of such dog.
 The owner shall be liable for such damages as may be suffered by the person bitten.
 This is regardless of the former viciousness of such dog or the owner’s knowledge of such viciousness.
 A notable change from the one bite rule, which requires an owner of an animal to have prior notice of a dog’s propensity for violence.

 - Can the owner of the dog be identified?

 - Does the owner have insurance to cover the damages caused by their dog, and